OPM/ResInsight-UserDocumentation/content/getting-started/Overview.md

 Most of the settings and features of ResInsight is accessible through the **Project Tree** and the **Property Editor**.
 Selecting an item in the **Project Tree** activates the corresponding Window, and shows the item properties in the **Property Editor** available for editing.

 Toggling a checkbox next to an item in the **Project Tree** will toggle visibility in the window.
-Toggling a checkbox for a collection of items will affect the visibility for all items in the collection. {{< image-in-text src="images/getting-started/TreeViewToggle.png" >}}
+Toggling a checkbox for a collection of items will affect the visibility for all items in the collection {{< image-in-text src="images/getting-started/TreeViewToggle.png" >}}.

-right-click menu commands are also available to do special operations on a selected set of items.
+Right-click menu commands are also available to do special operations on a selected set of items.

+ResInsight stores all views and settings in a [Project File]({{< relref "projectfile" >}}) to easily continue the work in a subsequent session.

-How to interact and manipulate the 3D model is described in [Model Navigation]({{< relref "modelnavigation" >}})
+[Model Navigation]({{< relref "modelnavigation" >}}) describes how to interact and manipulate the 3D model.

 ### Cases and Their Types